erikns/webpoll/BUILDING.md

 # Building webpoll

-The project is built with Maven.

-Before building the Java code and packaging into web archive, make sure the configuration is in place.
+The build process is primarily driven by Maven.
+Maven manages most compile- and runtime dependencies.

-## Dependencies
+## Using Maven
-The software is written to work with PostgreSQL as the database backend.
-As such, the database is required to be running for the application to function.

-## Configuration
+### Configuration
 The runtime configuration is specified in several .xml-files in `src/main/web/WEB-INF`.